euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 ### Quorum Votes

 The required minimum number of votes required for a proposal to succeed.
 Note: The `blockNumber` parameter corresponds to the snaphot used for counting vote.
-This allows to scale the quroum depending on values such as the totalSupply of a token at this block (see {ERC20Votes}).
+This allows to scale the quroum depending on values such as the totalSupply of a token at this block (see the openzeppelin [ERC20Votes](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/ERC20Votes.sol) abstract contract).

 #### Governance
     function quorum(uint blockNumber) public pure returns (uint)